 Just stick to straight-up trading, based on a strategy/approach that you fully understand and let the snake oil salesmen peddle their “solutions” to others.
 Traders from South Africa might be more exposed to this risk.
 The crooks often focus on markets where there is a higher than average share of beginners.

 17. Risk management and probabilities

-Profitable FX trading is indeed a game of probabilities.
+Profitable FX trading is indeed a activity of probabilities.
 What this means is that you will never find the way to profit off every single one of your trades, because such a way does not exist.
-You will win some and you will lose some.
+You will gain some and you will lose some.

 What expert traders do is they make sure their losses are insignificant compared to their profits.
 To be able to pull that off, you need to understand probabilities as well as risk allocation/management.

 18. The trend is your friend